-- Turn off the headlights and the audio system while the engine is off. - Turn off any unnecessary electrical components when the vehicle is running at a low speed for an extended period, such as in heavy traffic.
+- Turn off the headlights and the audio system while the engine is stopped.
+(Vehicles with Stop & Start system: except when the engine is stopped by the Stop & Start system.) - Turn off any unnecessary electrical components when the vehicle is running at a low speed for an extended period, such as in heavy traffic.